-The efficacy of Retinol (and the effectiveness of all of the versions of Retinoids) is because of the skin receptors for Retinoic Acid.
-These receptors are known as Retinoic Acid Receptors and are found on the outer membrane of cells.
-Because Retinol has to convert into Retinoic Acid to be able to be absorbed by the body, it is less potent than the doctor prescribed version (Example: Retin-A).
+The efficacy of Retinol (and the effectiveness of all of the versions of Retinoids) is because Retinol has to convert into Retinoic Acid to be able to be effective on the skin, it is less potent than the doctor prescribed version (Example: Retin-A).

 Using a higher concentration of Retinol helps to counteract degredation but can also come at a price.
 The higher concentration of Retinol helps to ensure that it might still be effective after it converts to Retinoic Acid but the drawback is the higher concentration can also cause increased irritation and over stimulation.
 High concentrations of Retinol can also be almost as irritating to the skin as prescription strength Retin-A.

-Finding a stable Retinol product that has a high enough concentration level to be effective (after conversion to Retinoic Acid), and without being too high to cause skin irritation can be difficult.
-Company after company has been on the “higher concentration is better” bandwagon for years.
+Finding a stable Retinol product that has a high enough concentration level to be effective, and without being too high to cause skin irritation can be difficult.

 Thankfully, research in this area has yielded an amazing new breakthrough.